VUEngine/VUEngine-Plugins/entities/LocalizedEntity/readme.md

 USAGE
 -----

 Set up your Entity of type `LocalizedEntity`.
 This plugin comes with a pre-defined AnimationDescription `LOCALIZED_ENTITY_ANIM`, which you can use.
-It supports up to 8 languages.